 Mortuary Affairs is for the search, recovery, identification, preparation, and disposition of human remains of persons for whom the Services are responsible by status and executive order (DoD civilians, contractors, and foreign nationals when applicable).
 The role of the Mortuary Affairs service is legally defined in the Uniform Code of Military Justice, in 10 U.S. Code Chapter 75 – Deceased Personnel under Subchapter 1 – Death Investigations.

-A brief (and incomplete) history: Prior to the American Civil War, American soldiers were buried near where they fell, with no effort made to return and little effort made to identify the dead – the Civil War marked the first time the United States made a concerted effort to identify dead soldiers (General Order No. 33 specified that field commanders were responsible for identification and burial efforts).
+- The American Civil War: Prior to the American Civil War, American soldiers were buried near where they fell, with no effort made to return and little effort made to identify the dead – the Civil War marked the first time the United States made a concerted effort to identify dead soldiers (General Order No. 33 specified that field commanders were responsible for identification and burial efforts).

-Jumping forward a few decades or so, in the late 1980s, the Central Joint Mortuary Affairs Office (CJMAO) was established.
+- The 1980s: Jumping forward a few decades or so, in the late 1980s, the Central Joint Mortuary Affairs Office (CJMAO) was established.
 The mission was to provide guidance to the unified commanders on mortuary operations and mass fatality events during peacetime and wartime.

-Today, JMAC provides world class Mortuary Affairs training for officer, enlisted, and civilian personnel from all five branches of the armed services, and develops Joint and Army Mortuary Affairs doctrine.
+- Today: JMAC provides world-class Mortuary Affairs training for officer, enlisted, and civilian personnel from all five branches of the armed services, and develops Joint and Army Mortuary Affairs doctrine.
 Each Service Branch remains responsible for Mortuary Affairs support, to include tentative ID and disposition of human remains and personal effects (PE), for its own personnel unless otherwise directed by the GCC or mutual support agreements between the Services.
 In all cases, the direct initial contact with family members of deceased personnel is performed by the parent Service.

-Recovering from the Battlefield
+Recovering From the Battlefield

 Currently, the Army and the Marine Corps have the only dedicated Mortuary Affairs units (though prior to Operation Iraqi Freedom the Marine Corps did not have a dedicated mortuary affairs unit) and dedicated enlisted jobs (Army 92M - Mortuary Affairs Specialist & USMC MOS 0472 -- Personnel Retrieval and Processing Technician).

-Air Force Mortuary Affairs capability is resident in the force support squadron.
+Air Force Mortuary Affairs' capability is resident in the force support squadron.
 For the Coast Guard, during peacetime they provide or arrange Mortuary Affairs support for Coast Guard deceased personnel worldwide through other services or civilian providers, and overseas during joint operations, they rely upon the Geographic Combatant Commander (GCC) for support.

 For the Navy, at sea fatalities are handled by the ship’s medical department - on shore, fatalities are handled by the installation medical treatment facility staff.

-Making the pitch for my branch of service, the Navy Mortuary Branch operates from within the Navy Casualty Assistance Division, and Navy Mortuary staff coordinates the Navy's Burial-At-Sea program.
+The Navy Mortuary Branch operates from within the Navy Casualty Assistance Division, and Navy Mortuary staff coordinates the Navy's Burial-At-Sea program.
 Navy Morticians (both military [Navy NEC HM-8496 Mortician] and civilian) are assigned to Navy Casualty with duty locations at BUPERS in Millington, TN, Dover Port Mortuary at Dover AFB, DE and USMC Casualty Branch at Quantico, VA.

-Side note: The Navy is the only service that has enlisted morticians (and at that, only a dozen or so).
+The Navy is the only service that has enlisted morticians (and at that, only a dozen or so).
 The other services employ civilian morticians.